-The supply of electricity is a performance obligation satisfied over time because the customer consumes the benefits of the Company's performance at the same time as it is supplied.
+The supply of electricity is a performance obligation satisfied over time as the customer simultaneously receives and consumes the benefits of the Company's performance as it supplies electricity.
 Volume is used to measure progress towards complete satisfaction of the performance obligation as this represents the transfer of electricity to the customer.
 Revenue is therefore recognised based on the number of units supplied at the unit rate specified in the contract.
 Units are based on energy volumes that can be sold on the wholesale market and are recorded on wind farm meters and industry-wide trading and settlement systems.